jameskolean/gatsby-jameskolean-tech/_data/post/2021-01-16-learn-react-native.md

 # Persistent Storage

-Lets save some data to local starage so we can pull it back when we restart the app.
-Let's put the code in a custom hook.
+Let's save some data to local storage so we can pull it back when we restart the app.
+We will put the code in a custom hook.

 > /src/hooks/use-hooks.js